home-assistant/home-assistant.io/source/_integrations/utility_meter.markdown

 Additionally, you can add template sensors to compute daily and monthly total usage.
 Important note, in these examples, we use the `is_number()` [function](/docs/configuration/templating/#numeric-functions-and-filters) to verify the values returned from the sensors are numeric.
-If this evalutes to false the template sensor is set to: `Invalid Number`.
+If this evalutes to false the template sensor is set to: `unknown`.

 {% raw %}